Skip to content

 Different "blue-light blockers" target different sub-ranges and vary widely in how aggressively they filter.
 A typical mass-market clear coating absorbs about 10–25% of light in the blue band; deeper amber or orange-tinted gaming/sleep glasses block 50–90% of it but visibly tint the world.

-A piece of context worth carrying forward: the amount of blue light reaching your eyes from a phone, laptop, or tablet at typical brightness is roughly a thousandth of what you receive from natural daylight outdoors on an overcast afternoon.
-The Cochrane reviewers were explicit about this scale comparison.
+A piece of context worth carrying forward: the amount of blue light reaching your eyes from a phone, laptop, or tablet at typical brightness is a small fraction — on the order of a hundredth to a thousandth — of what you receive from natural daylight outdoors on an overcast afternoon.
+(That is an order-of-magnitude comparison, not a precise measured ratio, and it is ours rather than a Cochrane finding.)
 If consumer screens were dangerous blue-light sources, every outdoor walk would be much worse.

 The three claims, separately